faest-sign/faest-avx/README.md

-# Platform Specific FAEST Implementation for x86-64 (With ISA Extensions)
+# Platform Specific FAEST Implementation for x86-64 and AArch64 (With ISA Extensions)

 ## Versions